codeplaysoftware/cuda-to-sycl-nbody/README.md

 The force vector on each particle (F) is the sum of gravitational forces from all other particles.
 For each particle interaction, the attractive force is inversely proportional to the square distance between them.
 This force is equal to the gravitational constant (`G`) multiplied by the unit vector pointing between the particles, divided by the square of this distance.
 The equation above has this last term slightly rearranged to avoid unnecessary computation.

-Given the assumption of unit mass, the force (F) is equal to the acceleration, and so at each timestep, the force vector F is simpy added to the velocity vector.
-The position of each particle is updated by the velocity multiplied by the timestep size (`dt`).
+Given the assumption of unit mass, the force (F) is equal to the acceleration, and so at each timestep, the force vector F is multiplied by the timestep size (`dt`) and added to the velocity vector.
+The position of each particle is then updated by the velocity multiplied by the timestep size (`dt`).

 A drag factor (`damping`) is used to regulate the velocity.
 At each timestep, the velocity is multiplied by the drag term, slowing the particles.
 The maximum force between very close particles is also limited for stability; this is achieved via an epsilon term (`distEps`) which is added to the distance between each particle pairing.